 With a winter off and a desire to still learn more, Jonathan enrolled in three classes at the CIA Greystone in St Helena.
 By the end of the last class, he knew he was not going back to Massachusetts.
 Six years later, his private catering business has brought him to some of Napa Valley’s most noted wineries; Stag’s Leap Wine Cellars, Staglin, Far Niente, Chappellet, Ehlers Estate, Duckhorn/Paraduxx, Fisher Vineyards.
 Taking advantage of Northern California’s bounty, Jonathan shops at local Farmer’s Markets and sources out the best product for each dinner and incorporates Napa’s finest wines to create the ultimate dining experience.

-Maria Teresa Capdevielle is the author of "My Sweet Abruzzo", a professional pastry chef and a baking & pastry instructor from Abruzzo (Italy).
+Maria Teresa Capdevielle is the author of "My Sweet Abruzzo", a professional pastry chef and a culinary chef/instructor from Abruzzo (Italy).
 She learned the art of slow cooking and bread baking with her family.
-Her local experience includes The Rose Pistola, The Waterfront, The Market Hall, The Townhouse Grill & Restaurant and a stint at the famed Chez Panisse in Berkeley, where she learned about hand-selecting and gently preparing perfect produce from Alice Waters.
+Her local experience includes V-Sattui, The Rose Pistola, The Waterfront, The Market Hall, The Townhouse Grill & Restaurant and a stint at the famed Chez Panisse in Berkeley, where she learned about hand-selecting and gently preparing perfect produce from Alice Waters.
 She is writing her second cookbook about Italian small plates.
-She also teaches baking and pastries privately and at different culinary centers. http://www.mariateresaskitchen.com/
+She also consults for restaurants and wineries and help them develop their dessert menu and train their teams. http://www.mariateresaskitchen.com/

 From growing up in the wine country of Western New York to living large in Berkeley, Chef Mike C. slices and dices his way into your kitchen.
 By the ripe old age of four, he was already in the kitchen practicing his brand of food alchemy.
 Through the mentorship of his parents, he learned the finer aspects of organic gardening, simplified cuisine, and home entertaining for all occasions.
 By the end of high school, Mike C. had found his mission in life; to teach the world how to come back to the table with friends, family, food and fun.
 Since arriving in California, he has owned two catering businesses, started “Party Lifestyle®” with its website, TV show, magazine and live shows.
 He’s directed two cooking schools and in 2005 opened “Kitchen on Fire® ,” a home chef cooking school, with a philosophy of fantastic food, people, and the demystification of home cooking and entertaining. www.kitchenonfire.com